 The amount of homeless in America has increased for the second year in a row with more than half a million people living in shelters, transitional housing, or on the streets.
 Stagnant wages and inflated housing costs have created a system in which working class Americans are working two or three jobs just to pay their bills.
 If the United States has the ability to provide shelter to all citizens, it has a responsibility to do so.
 There are roughly 18 million vacant homes in the U.S. Scarcity is a choice, and we choose to keep those people in harsh conditions.
 Living in poverty takes a physical and mental toll on the body.
 Overcrowding, noise, substandard housing, separation from parents, exposure to violence, financial stress, and other trademarks of poverty are toxic to the brain and impede cognitive function.
 We need to empathize with our fellow Americans and understand this is not a situation that the profit-motives of capitalism can solve.
 Working hard should provide you with the luxuries that our country has to offer, but sleeping with a roof over your head is a necessity.
 Americans need the right to housing.

 The last 20 years has seen skyrocketing drug overdose deaths with more than 70,000 in 2017.
-In 2019, For the first time in U.S. history, people are more likely to die from opioid overdoses than from car crashes.
+In 2019, for the first time in U.S. history, people are more likely to die from opioid overdoses than from car crashes.
 The sharpest increases in overdoses are among fentanyl/fentanyl analogs.
 This is can be attributed to the rampant sale of drugs by pharmaceutical companies.
 CNN and Harvard researchers showed a correlation between money that drug companies paid to doctors and the numbers of opioids they prescribed to their patients.
 This should be recognized as bribery.
 We also need to ban the direct marketing of opioids to consumers as is the case in other modern countries.
 While we can take into consideration that a percentage of drugs are smuggled into the U.S., it’s important to note that even the highest estimates of notorious drug trafficker El Chapo’s fortune is $21 billion less than Purdue Pharma.
-The U.S. makes up 5 percent of the world’s populations, but we take 30 percent of the world’s opioids (75 percent of the world’s oxycodone and 99 percent of hydrocodone).
+The U.S. makes up 5 percent of the world’s population, but we take 30 percent of the world’s opioids (75 percent of the world’s oxycodone and 99 percent of hydrocodone).
 This is an emergency that receives less attention than it deserves, and it will only get worse without legislative action.

 Congress has not used its constitutional power to formally issue a declaration of war since 1941, but according to Forbes, the United States deployed Special Forces to 70 percent of the world in 2016, ranging in operations from kill-capture to training local forces.
 The U.S has been in Iraq for 16 years and Afghanistan for 18 years, and they cost the U.S. between $4 trillion and $6 trillion.
 We’ve lost thousands of U.S. troops, tens of thousands of allied troops and, hundreds of thousands of civilians, and we’ve displaced tens of millions.
 Given our government’s removal from the Iran Deal when they did not breach terms, continued Saudi-backing in the war on Yemen, open advocacy for Venezuelan regime change so we can steal their natural resources, and long history of interventionism in foreign nations, we must bring our troops home to reign in U.S. imperialism.
 Our presence in foreign nations fosters resentment toward the United States as we export weapons and occupy countries, and we must shift our resources to helping the American people instead for the military industrial complex.